smcolash/retroblinken/README.md

 - R/S

 ```
-0000 DB FF
+0000 DB FF      IN   0xff     ; read IO address 0xff into register A
-0002 D3 FF
+0002 D3 FF      OUT  0xff     ; write register A to IO address 0xff
-0004 C3 00 00
+0004 C3 00 00   JMP  0x0000   ; jump to address 0x0000
 ```

-Running from address 0x0100 will run the second program, which will jump back to the first program.
+Running from address 0x0100 will run the second program, which will then jump back to the first program.

 Steps:
 - power on